 I’ve worked previously with both refugees and sex workers – in America, South-East Asia and most recently Greece – so it brings me great joy to be doing my university placement year for an organisation who can celebrate so many successes at home within the UK.
-The annual celebration was a highlight of these and the many people that made them possible.
+The annual celebration highlighted these successes and the many people that made them possible.

 The event affirmed how truly the theme of never give up runs through One25’s DNA.
 The stories and statistics about the victories of the women we heard on the night are a testament to this.
 They show the lengths One25 are willing to go to support these women to break free and build new lives away from violence, poverty and addiction.

 Never giving up means walking alongside a woman no matter what the steps look like.
 The long-term pursuit to love and value these women is something I find truly inspiring and undoubtedly needed.
 This dedication and passion to never give up working with and hoping for these vulnerable women extends all the way through the organisation.